justyna-gawlik/Dicee-Game/Readme.md

 ## Setup

-To run this project install it locally and open index.html using your explorer (Google Chrome, Firefox etc.)
+To run this project install it locally and open index.html live server using for example Visual Studio Code or Atom.

-Link to application:
+You can use it also here:

 ## Inspiration